Best Black Friday deals 2020: sale start date, best offers and tips

 In the UK, we never see the same mad rush to band down shop doors on Black Friday (98 per cent of shoppers plan to spend online), but it will still have an impact on what’s on offer.

-With Amazon Prime Day and Black Friday so close together, Amazon has already released its early Black Friday deals and we expect deals to continue throughout October and November.
+Despite Amazon Prime Day and Black Friday being so close together this year, early Amazon Black Friday deals are already live, following hot on the heels of Amazon’s own event, and we expect deals to continue throughout late October and November.

 We also expect a lot more online deals this year rather than in-store only deals (like the Nintendo Switch Asda deal last year), which can only be a good thing for everyone reluctant to venture out.